What Is IPM?

 In coping with pests, the best offense is a good defense.
-If we had to sum up IPM in five words it would be: Think.
-Think before you spray.
+If we had to sum up IPM in four words it would be: Think before you spray.

 Step 1: Be prepared.
 What pests can you expect and how can you avoid them?
 Learn which tactics work—and under which conditions—should pests show up in your yard, garden, or doorstep.
 Learn about the beneficial organisms that can help you out.